5 Eco Surf Samps in Sri Lanka for a Sustainable Stay

 This eco-friendly Hiriketiya surf camp nestles within an acre of jungle, just 200 metres from a gorgeous beach.

 It combines incredible surf adventures with tailored fitness programs to enhance your wave-riding abilities.
-Most days start with surf-specific stretches in the breezy open-air training centre before hitting the water.
+Most days start with surf-specific stretches in the breezy open-air training centre before you hit the water.

 From the locally sourced, repurposed building materials to the solar-heated swimming pool, the resort is a model of sustainable design.

-At The Jungalows, you can indulge in an escape from daily life.
-All while supporting environmental sustainability and giving back to the local Sri Lankan community.
+At this eco-friendly surf camp in Sri Lanka, you’ll be supporting environmental sustainability and giving back to the local Sri Lankan community.

 Ocean Tribe Surf & Yoga Retreat

-Tucked away on Sri Lanka’s southern coastline lies Ocean Tribe, a surf and yoga retreat that is a paradise for beach lovers.
+Tucked away on the southern coastline lies Ocean Tribe, a Sri Lankan surf and yoga retreat that is a paradise for beach lovers.

 Though just a stone’s throw from the beaches of Weligama, this eco-friendly surf camp manages to feel like a secluded hideaway.
 Guests from across the globe come together here, united by a shared love of the sea.